decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 ## Move between two points

-If you want an entity to move smoothly between two points, using a _lerp_ (linear interpolation) algorythm is the easiest way.
+If you want an entity to move smoothly between two points, use the _lerp_ (linear interpolation) algorythm.
 This algorythm is very well known in game development, as it's really useful.

 The `lerp()` function takes three parameters: